Scientific Interests:

 • Update on the Cherenkov Telescope Array.
 CTA is a major ground-based gamma-ray telescope project that is under development.
 CTA plans to construct two large arrays of atmospheric Cherenkov telescopes, one to be installed in the northern hemisphere and one in the southern hemisphere.
 UCLA is actively working on the site characterization and evaluation studies and is helping to propose two possible sites for the northern array of CTA in Arizona, USA.
 One proposed site is located 70 km east of Flagstaff, AZ, near Meteor Crater; the other proposed site is located 150 km west of Flagstaff, AZ, on Yavapai Ranch.
 See the recent article by Elizabeth Gibney in Scientific American that summarizes the present situation.
 There is also an earlier article on CTA site selection in Science magazine by Nuno Dominguez and a nice article describing the scientific motivation for CTA in Nature magazine by Eugenie Reich.

-• VERITAS detects gamma rays above 100 GeV from the Crab Pulsar.
+• VERITAS detects gamma rays above 100 GeV from the Crab Pulsar (2011).
 The Crab, the remnant from a supernova explosion seen on Earth in 1054, is a famous object in astronomy.
 Ground-based observatories have detected very high energy (VHE) gamma-ray emission from the Crab for more than two decades, but these (unpulsed) detections were from the Crab Nebula.
 It has always been a dream to detect VHE emission from the pulsar itself.
 Based on more than 100 hours of data, VERITAS made the first detection of the Crab Pulsar above 100 GeV.
 The result, reported in a paper published in Science, indicates a completely new, and unexpected, component of radiation and does not fit within standard pulsar models.
-The VERITAS detection was highlighted by many science blogs and was covered in a NSF press release and was the subject of a nice article written by Kim DeRose of the UCLA press office.
+The VERITAS detection was highlighted by many science blogs and was the subject of a nice article written by Kim DeRose of the UCLA press office.

 • VERITAS makes the first detection of gamma rays from a starburst galaxy (M82).
 This discovery provides important clues towards understanding the origins of cosmic rays.
 Read the journal article in Nature.
-Popular articles can be found at 7th Space, at Astronomy.com, in the CERN Courier, at the National Science Foundation Website, and in the UCLA newsroom.
+Popular articles can be found in Astronomy.com and in the CERN Courier.

 • VERITAS discovers VHE gamma rays from a powerful blazar 1ES 0502+675.
 This source is one of the most distant objects known to emit TeV gamma rays.
 Since TeV photons are expected to be absorbed by intergalactic radiation fields, this discovery is surprising because it implies that the Universe is more transparent at these energies than expected.
 Indeed, there are speculations that some sort of new physics may be involved.
 The discovery was announced in an Astronomical Telegram.
 Rachel Courtland wrote a nice article in the New Scientist on the possible existence of axion-like particles to explain the observations.